frc4039/ftc-anybot-2021/README.md

 5. Connect the controller, and press Start + A. A controller icon should appear in the upper right corner of the app.

-6. Click the arrow on the right to select "Everybot Teleop".
+6. Click the arrow on the right to select "Anybot Teleop".
 When you are ready to run the code, press the "INIT" button, then the play button.
    A stop button will be in the same position as the play button was.